Wolox/wor-paginate/README.md

 ### Test helpers
 You can use the `be_paginated` matcher to test your endpoints.
 It also accepts the `with` chain method to receive a formatter.

-You only need to add this in your spec_helper.rb (or rails_helper.rb)
+You only need to add this in your rails_helper.rb
 ```
 # spec/spec_helper.rb
 require 'wor/paginate/rspec'